Nikhil0905/SmartNetIDS/README.md

 ---

 ## Troubleshooting & FAQ

+**Q: The dashboard asks for a password.
+How do I set it?**
+A: Password authentication has been removed for ease of use.
+No password is required.

 **Q: The REST API returns 401 Unauthorized.**
 A: Pass your API key as a query parameter (`?key=...`) or `X-API-KEY` header.
 Set `SMARTNETIDS_API_KEY` in your environment.